rowan-sl/stati/README.md

 ## WARNING

-currently very unfinished, highly undocumented, and requires nightly rust to build, as it is still very much in development.
+currently very unfinished, semi-undocumented, and requires nightly rust to build, as it is still very much in development.

 ## Installation